pypsa-meets-earth/pypsa-earth/doc/quick_start.rst

 Build the tutorial model
 ------------------------------

-The whole global data kit is very heavy (e.g. for Africa it is >40Gb) and involves a large number of files.
-To facilitate model testing, a lightweight tutorial kit was developed.
+A tutorial data kit was developed to facilitate exploring the model.
 You can use it by using the tutorial configuration file `config.tutorial.yaml` (placed in the project folder `pypsa-earth`).
 To do that, you may want to do a reserve copy of your current configuration file and then overwrite it by a tutorial configuration:

 .. code:: bash